EVeena22/CSCE-5150/README.md

 Enter the number of characters: 4

+Enter character: A

+Enter frequency: 5

+Enter character: B

+Enter frequency: 9

+Enter character: C

+Enter frequency: 12

 Enter character: a

-Enter frequency: 6

-Enter character: b

-Enter frequency: 14

-Enter character: c

-Enter frequency: 12

-Enter character: d

-Enter frequency: 28
+Enter frequency: 7

 ### Output:

 Huffman Codes:

-d: 0

-b: 10
+b: 00

-a: 110
+a: 01

-c: 111
+c: 1

-All the characters have been set automatically in lower case form.
+In this example, both 'A' and 'a' are treated as the same character due to case insensitivity, and their frequencies are combined.

 ## Requirements